My Account

 Key Takeaways

-In recent years, biodiversity has been declining at an alarming rate.
-As a result, the natural systems we rely on to provide food and remove toxins from the air and oceans are under threat.
+Biodiversity’s rapid decline stresses the natural systems we rely on to provide food and water and remove toxins from the air and oceans.

 What Is Biodiversity?